jondoesflow/AddingandSubtracting/README.md

 # Installation

-Download the ZIP file from this repo, go to https://make.powerapps.com and click on Solutions, Import Solution, browse to the ZIP file and follow the on screen prompts
+Download the AddingandSubtracting_1_0_0_1.zip file from this repo, go to https://make.powerapps.com and click on Solutions, Import Solution, browse to the ZIP file and follow the on screen prompts

 # Canvas app components